A General Pairwise Comparison Model for Extremely Sparse Networks: Numerical results

 \section{Numerical results}

-In this section, we conduct numerical simulations to evaluate the large-sample performance of the MLE in Davidson's model with threshold parameter $\theta=1$ and Normal distribution model with variance parameter $\sigma^2=1$.
-Since extensive numerical results exist for both models using real-life datasets \citep{MR3504618, MR3887567}, our simulations are more focused on the synthetic data, which mainly serve to verify the asymptotic performance of the MLE obtained in Theorem \ref{main} and \ref{general}.
+In this section, we first conduct numerical simulations to evaluate the large-sample performance of the MLE in the Davidson model with threshold parameter $\theta=1$ and the paired cardinal model with variance parameter $\sigma^2=1$.
+Since extensive numerical results exist for both models using real datasets \citep{MR3504618, MR3887567}, our simulations are more focused on the synthetic data, which mainly serve to verify the asymptotic results in Sections \ref{section:main} and \ref{section:examples}.
+The corresponding results are reported in Section \ref{sec:6.1}.
+Moreover, as our framework provides ample flexibility for model parametrization, it is tempting to test different model parametrizations on a dataset and select the optimal one for use in practice using model selection methods.
+We empirically investigate this problem on a real dataset in Section \ref{han}.

-Besides that, we evaluate the performance of several model selection methods, such as Akaike information criterion (AIC), Bayesian information criterion (BIC) and Leave-one-out cross-validation (LOOCV) in sparse networks.
-Since we need to decide the comparison model before applying the MLE, the model selection procedure becomes a necessary step in practice.